ImanRHT/QECO/README.md

 - matplotlib

+## Contributing
+If you have an idea for an enhancement or have found a bug, you can raise a GitHub issue [here](https://github.com/ImanRht/QOCO/issues).
+Pull requests are also welcome, you can follow these steps to contribute:

+- **Fork the repository**
+       Start by forking the repository to your GitHub account.

+- **Create a new branch**
+       Create a branch for your feature or fix.
+Use a descriptive branch name:

+        ```sh
+        git checkout -b feature/my-new-feature
+        ```
+ - **Make your changes** and write a clear commit message:

+       ```bash
+       git commit -am "Add [description of your feature or fix]"
+       ```
+ - **Push your branch** to your fork:

+        ```sh
+        git push origin feature/my-new-feature
+       ```
+ - **Open a Pull Request**
+       - Go to the original repository and create a pull request.
+Provide a description of your changes and the rationale behind them.

 ## Primary References

 - H. Shah-Mansouri and V. W. Wong, “[Hierarchical fog-cloud computing for iot systems: A computation offloading game](https://ieeexplore.ieee.org/document/8360511)", IEEE Internet of Things Journal, May 2018.